neib150/bikeshare/README.md

 - washington.csv
 - new_york_city.csv

-Project coantains contain main python file 'statistics.py', with html and css files for the webapp plugin
+Project mainly contains main python file 'statistics.py', with html and css files for the webapp plugin

 ### SOFTWARE REQUIREMENTS
 - Python 3 (Python 3.8 interpreter was used)